camwestwood/xapi/generic/logout.md

 The entities and properties described here represent a typical statement template.
 Further properties or constraints could be defined to create a login statement template for a more specific purpose.

-Natural language example of a typical login statement: "John Smith logged out of his university Moodle VLE using his mobile phone."
+Natural language example of a typical logout statement: "John Smith logged out of his university Moodle VLE using his mobile phone."

 ## Statement template and JSON examples in Jisc Profile: